Everyone is welcome to be part of the Wilderness celebration, both on and off the stage. Everyone means E.V.E.R.Y.O.N.E. Regardless of their…

 Reduce, Reuse, Recycle

-We aim to achieve at least a 90% recycling rate by 2030 and to go beyond West Oxfordshire District Council’s recycling rate.
+In 2022, the Wilderness recycling rate was 43.96%, we aim to go beyond West Oxfordshire District Council’s recycling rate, and to achieve at least a 90% recycling rate by 2030.
 Wilderness is zero waste to landfill, as all festival waste is either recycled, composted, or used to generate energy from waste.

 Wilderness has a waste management plan, and we receive annual reports from the waste and recycling facilities used, and tracking our annual reports against previous data.

 We have worked with Eco Warriorz to recruit a passionate group of volunteers to help spread the word about our recycling initiatives, including:

 - Our recycling reward scheme offers customers prizes for recycling in the campsites.